UoB-COMSM0166/2025-group-13/README.md

  - Google Drive: to write and edit the report, collect pictures and videos, and manage all our documentation and notes (weekly tasks, documents, spreadsheets, pdfs, etc.).
  - GitHub: to host the central repository of the project, including all the game code, but also to achieve other interesting things.
    * GitHub Projects: to manage the Kanban board.
-   * GitHub Actions: to automate the deployment of our code.
+   * GitHub Issues: to track and assign tasks.
    * GitHub Pages: to host and allow to play our game online.

 **For designing and editing graphics and visual aids:**